cunnie/writings/i_am_become_forever.md

 "You are correct: if fusion has begun, we cannot afford to rupture the magnetic field.
 When you depart Fairbanks in the early morning, I will give you a go/no go signal via text message.
-If it's «no», it means that Fusion will have already begun, or that Julia has been freed via some other mechanism."
+If it's 'no', it means that Fusion will have already begun, or that Julia has been freed via some other mechanism."

 "You may hang up now.
 We will not communicate until you leave from Fairbanks in